jtescher/jtescher.github.io/_drafts/improve-your-dev-environment-with-vagrant.md

 ## Running Vagrant

 Now for the magic part.
-To start your new virtual development environment run
+To start your new virtual development environment run:

 ```bash
 $ vagrant up